scellecs/morpeh/README.md

 ![create_system.gif](Gifs~/create_system.gif)
 </details>

+> [!NOTE]
-> 💡 Icon U means UpdateSystem.
+> Icon U means UpdateSystem.
 Also you can create FixedUpdateSystem and LateUpdateSystem, CleanupSystem.
 > They are similar as MonoBehaviour's Update, FixedUpdate, LateUpdate.
 CleanupSystem called the most recent in LateUpdate.

 System looks like this.